wagtail/rfcs/text/041-org-wide-guidelines.md

 ### Code style

-All wagtail org projects must adhere to the same coding guidelines.
+All Wagtail org projects must adhere to the same coding guidelines.

-Code configuration will be turned into packages where possible to make including in projects easier, the project template will be the source of truth for wagtails code style “opinions”.
+Code configuration will be turned into packages where possible to make including in projects easier, the project template will be the source of truth for Wagtail’s code style “opinions”.

 ### Maintainers/maintenance